qixuchen/Robust_Interact/Code/RI_user_study/README.md

 ### Output
 The output is the content of the user study.
 The instruction in the user study is self-explanatory.

-There are in total 8 algorithms in the user study (6 mentioned above, 1 variation of `Verify-Point`, and 1 algorithm `STMD` designed by us that was not included in the paper)
+There are in total 8 algorithms in the user study (6 mentioned above, 1 variation of `Verify-Point`, and 1 algorithm `STMD` designed by us but was not included in the paper)

 Their performances are recorded under directory `RI_user_study/output`.